🔧 Tools 📰 Blog 🥽 XR Hub

 Prabhu Kumar Dasari

-2. Your phone is a sensor in the network
+2. Your phone is a sensor in the Google Maps traffic network

 4. How it detects accidents before the news does

-7. The privacy trade-off you're making every time you open the app
+7. The privacy trade-off you make every time you open the app

-8. Why it sometimes gets it completely wrong
+8. Why Google Maps ETA is sometimes wrong

 Most people assume Google Maps traffic works like this: Google collected traffic data for years, built up patterns ("Tuesday 8am on this road is always slow"), and just plays those patterns back when you navigate.